Commercial Barrel-Aging

 Finally, don’t forget to sample as you go!
 This tip applies to all barrel types.
 Pulling samples every so often is the only way you’ll be able to accurately track each barrel’s progress.

-How to find the best barrels
+How to find the best barrels for aging beer

 Once you’ve got your beer style and barrel type picked out, it’s time to go about making the beer and sourcing the barrels.
 This can be an expensive and time-consuming process if you don’t have the right connections.